 While working at Menninger in Topeka, Kansas, she hosted a ‘talk radio’ hour that showcased local experts on a variety of mental health topics.
 It was also at Menninger that she first worked as a ‘Fitness Nurse’ consultant with patients struggling with Eating Disorders.
 She has received many recognition awards over her career with the most recent being the ‘Nurse Administrator of the Year’ in 2012 by the state of Wyoming March of Dimes.

 Nadine has been active throughout the years with several professional and community organizations with her proudest accomplishment coming from actively serving with the Boy Scouts of America for 25 years and having all 4 sons achieving the rank of Eagle Scout.

 Ralph Carson, LD, RD, PhD

-Vice President of Science and Innovation, Comprehensive Overeating Recovery Effort Program
+Vice President of Science and Innovation, Binge Eating Treatment and Recovery (BETR) Program

 Dr. Ralph Carson is a clinical nutritionist and exercise physiologist with nearly 40 years of experience in the treatment of addictions, obesity and eating disorders.